athrpf/gams-mode/README.txt

 For Emacs 21-23 user, please read BUGS_PROBLEMS.txt file, too.

-There is a sample setting file ("dot-emacs-sample") distributed with this file.
+There is a sample setting file ("setting-sample.el") distributed with this file.
 Please read it, too.

 If you want to use GAMS-TEMPLATE mode, you had better copy the sample